 Lax practices in the workplace mean it’s not just cyber criminals you should be concerned about but also breaches caused by employees misplacing or stealing sensitive information.

 Poor security awareness among employees also makes it easier for scammers to trick employees into handing over their passwords or clicking malicious links, which will infect the organisation with malware.

-Let’s take a look at how organisations can create a strong cyber security culture to combat those risks.
+Let’s take a look at how staff awareness training can help organisations create a strong cyber security culture and combat those risks.

 Building a culture of cyber security

 There’s a common misconception that cyber security is purely something that IT should deal with.
 But that’s clearly not true.
 Everyone in your organisation, from the board to the reception desk, plays their part.

 When you realise that, you’ll see that it takes broad approach to cyber security to ensure your practices are successful.
 As Kai Roer, author of Build a Security Culture, writes, many cyber security programmes fail because the person responsible attempted to create the entire thing themselves.

 That’s clearly unfeasible – at least in organisations with more than a handful of employees – because no single person will have a clear understanding of the requirements of every member of staff.